thruthesky/fireflutter/doc/POST.md

 ## List of viewer on each post

-Firelfutter provides a way of display who viewed which posts.
+FireFlutter provides a way of display who viewed which posts.
 It may be used for dsiplaying the viewers of the post or simple display the no of viewers.

 The list of viewers is saved uner `/posts/{post_id}/seenBy/{uid}`.
 If the user who didn't log in views the post, then the user will not be added into the list of view.